marionebl/jogwheel/contributing.md

 ---
-jogwheel is built by Mario Nebl and [contributors](./documentation/contributors.md) with :heart: and released under the [MIT License](./license.md).
+jogwheel `vundefined` is built by Mario Nebl and [contributors](./documentation/contributors.md) with :heart: and released under the [MIT License](./license.md).

 [npm-url]: https://www.npmjs.org/package/jogwheel